 Same goes for conversion rate.
 Double the conversions means double the CPM they can charge.

 To decide what users to match you to, Facebook needs to know what your objective is.
-That can be anything from clicks to conversions to impressions… there are plenty of options Facebook provides you depending on the type of ad you want to run.
+That can be anything from website clicks to app installs to video views…there are plenty of options Facebook provides you depending on the type of ad you want to run.

 But how exactly do they match you to the right users?

 Say we only had 10 users in our Facebook audience, each with a different likelihood to convert and some more expensive to reach than others.